 What will happen if I don’t comply with the university’s policies and guidelines on copyright compliance?

-- Copyright is the exclusive “right to copy” a work (e.g., a book, article, video, sound recording, etc.) and includes rights to publish, perform, reproduce and distribute, post on the Internet and adapt or modify the work.
+- Copyright is the exclusive “right to copy” a work (for example, a book, article, video, sound recording, etc.) and includes rights to publish, perform, reproduce and distribute, post on the internet and adapt or modify the work.

 - This exclusive right belongs to the copyright owner.
-Usually, the creator of a work is the first copyright owner, but copyright may be transferred to another individual or entity (e.g., to a publisher) or waived.
+Usually, the creator of a work is the first copyright owner, but copyright may be transferred to another individual or entity (for example, to a publisher) or waived.
 Copyright is often transferred from author to publisher in publishing contracts.

-- Use of copyright-protected materials must comply with both Canadian copyright law and any licence agreements into which the U of S has entered (e.g., library licence agreements for electronic library materials).
+- Use of copyright-protected materials must comply with both Canadian copyright law and any licence agreements into which USask has entered (for example, library licence agreements for electronic library materials).
 The university's policy on the Use of Materials Protected by Copyright was created to provide assistance to the university community in interpreting and complying with the law.

-- Copyright infringement is the use of a copyright-protected work in a way that only the copyright owner has the right to use it (e.g., publish the work, adapt the work, etc.) without acquiring written permission from the copyright owner.
+- Copyright infringement is the use of a copyright-protected work in a way that only the copyright owner has the right to use it (for example, publish the work, adapt the work, etc.) without acquiring written permission from the copyright owner.
 Either civil or criminal penalties can be imposed for copyright infringement.
-If you are unsure whether permission is required for your use of a work, it is safest to request permission from the copyright owner to be sure that there is no issue or contact the Copyright Coordinator for assistance.
+If you are unsure whether permission is required for your use of a work, it is safest to request permission from the copyright owner to be sure that there is no issue or contact the copyright coordinator for assistance.